ryan-wong1/72-Years-of-Shark-Incidents-in-California-DATA-ANALYSIS/README.md

 Cleaned dataset:
 https://www.kaggle.com/datasets/ryanwong1/shark-incidents-in-california-1950-2022/data

 I have created a Tableau dashboard visualizing and addressing critical questions relating to shark encounters if ever wanting to visit California waters for beach activities.
-Many of these questions were also determined in the data exploratory process which you can further view in the code I have included in this respository (Data Cleaning Folder > SharkIncidents Data Exploration.sql). https://public.tableau.com/app/profile/ryanw/viz/sharkincidents11111/DASHBOARD
+Many of these questions were also determined in the data exploratory process which you can further view in the code I have included in this respository (Data Cleaning and Exploration Folder > SharkIncidents Data Exploration.sql). https://public.tableau.com/app/profile/ryanw/viz/sharkincidents11111/DASHBOARD